Foods to Soothe Digestive Woes

 Seeing you're down several pounds or finding your clothes are fitting looser may sound like a good thing - but not when you aren't trying to lose weight.
 Unwanted weight loss is of special concern in aging since it could point to an undiagnosed illness, leave you prone to infections or decrease your independence.Smart Pre-Exercise Snacks

 If you start exercise low on fuel, you could end up feeling weak and run out of steam.
 Or, you may simply feel hungry, making it hard to focus on your exercise.
-However, unnecessary snacking before a workout may make exercise uncomfortable and add calories you donít need, counteracting the calorie burn of your physical activity.Q.
-When you eat something you really like and that tastes good, why do you keep eating it?
-The second mouthful (or so) certainly doesn’t taste any better (or different) than the first one.
+However, unnecessary snacking before a workout may make exercise uncomfortable and add calories you don’t need, counteracting the calorie burn of your physical activity.Why Do We Overeat the Foods We Like?

-About 1 in 6 Americans suffer a foodborne illness each year, often in their own homes, so safe food handling practices canít be overemphasized.
-Recently, scientists watched 100 episodes of cooking shows from 24 celebrity chefs preparing meat dishes and tracked the chefsí food safety behaviors.Beyond Carbs in Type 1 Diabetes
+About 1 in 6 Americans suffer a foodborne illness each year, often in their own homes, so safe food handling practices can’t be overemphasized.
+Recently, scientists watched 100 episodes of cooking shows from 24 celebrity chefs preparing meat dishes and tracked the chefs’ food safety behaviors.Beyond Carbs in Type 1 Diabetes

 In its 2017 update to the Standards of Medical Care in Diabetes, the American Diabetes Association included a new recommendation to assess the amount of fat and protein in meals, in addition to carbohydrate counting, to determine insulin dosing for people with type 1 diabetes on flexible insulin schedules.Could Low Iron Affect Your Hearing?